-The expense to the County in connection with such interment shall not exceed three thousand one hundred dollars ($3,100.00), with exceptions made on a case by case basis for extenuating circumstances such as: oversized and winder burials.
+The expense to the County in connection with such interment shall not exceed three thousand one hundred dollars ($3,100.00) for full body burial or cremation with services of an adult, two thousand five hundred dollars ($2,500) for cremation without services of an adult or full body burial or cremation with services of a child under age 7 and two thousand dollars ($2,000) for cremation without services for a child under age 7, with exceptions made on a case by case basis for extenuating circumstances such as: oversized and winder burials.

 Payment made to or collected by the funeral director from any sources, excluding Veterans Administration or Social Security burial allowance, shall reduce the County obligation by an equal sum.
 With exception of authorized payment by the Veterans administration for travel, the funeral expense shall not exceed sixteen hundred and fifty-five dollars ($1,655.00), including County burial allowance, when County funds are involved.
 The travel payment may be over and above this limitation.